cnick1/sofaInstallationTools/README.md

 Once the drive is cloned, you *should* be able to boot from it on the same computer, but booting to that drive from another computer might just take you to the grub screen.
 If this happens, boot into linux on a working drive or a live boot from a USB installation medium, and then run ```sudo update-grub```, which should tell grub that there is another linux drive it should recognize to boot from.
 More information here if necessary: https://askubuntu.com/questions/1205282/ubuntu-cloned-from-hdd-to-ssd-doesnt-boot

-Useful for resizing partitions, etc:
+Useful for resizing partitions, etc.:
-Download GParted with this command:
+(If it is not already installed) Download GParted with this command:
 ```
 sudo apt-get install gparted
 ```